JulianKnodt/raytrace/outputs/readme.md

-# Failures
+# Outputs

-Currently this just has a bunch of cool failures from the project while building it up
+A mixture of cool looking outputs and cool looking mishaps that occurred while creating the project.

+Sometimes the mistakes are just as elegant as the successes.